Alikhan718/kazsmartchain/README.md

 ## 🤝 Contributing

-This is a sovereign blockchain project for Kazakhstan.
+This is a sovereign blockchain project for Kazakhstan, developed by **Blockchain & FinTech Laboratory** at Nazarbayev University with support from **NU Impact Foundation**.

 For collaboration inquiries, please contact the project maintainers.

+### About the Project

+**KazSmartChain** is part of the research and development initiatives at Nazarbayev University's Blockchain & FinTech Laboratory, aimed at creating a sovereign blockchain infrastructure for Kazakhstan.
+The project focuses on:

+- Building a production-ready blockchain platform
+- Developing innovative fintech solutions
+- Creating educational resources for blockchain technology
+- Supporting digital transformation in Kazakhstan

+**Supported by:** NU Impact Foundation

 ## 📄 License